esbullington/react-d3/README.md

 ## react-d3
 Modular ReactJS charts calculated with the help of d3.

-**Caution:**  alpha quality software.
+**Caution:**  alpha state software.

 ### Chart types
 Current charts:
 * bar chart
 * line chart
 * pie chart
+* area chart (*very* basic!)

 The basic charts generated from the examples/main.js ReactJS app can be [viewed here](http://esbullington.github.io/react-d3).
-I'm hard at work expanding on these basic examples.
+I'm hard at work expanding these basic examples.

 ### Background
 Although there have been [several](http://nicolashery.com/integrating-d3js-visualizations-in-a-react-app/) [different](http://bl.ocks.org/milroc/d22bbf92231876505e5d) approaches proposed for combining the power of d3 with the flexibility and modularity of ReactJS, the approach I'm using here was inspired by [this blog post](http://10consulting.com/2014/02/19/d3-plus-reactjs-for-charting/) by Ben Smith of [Binary Consulting](http://10consulting.com/).